NAS-Bench-Graph: Benchmarking Graph Neural Architecture Search: Benchmark Design

 \subsection{Datasets}

 We adopt \textbf{nine} publicly available datasets commonly used in GraphNAS: Cora, CiteSeer, and PubMed~\cite{sen2008collective}, Coauthor-CS, Coauthor-Physics, Amazon-Photo, and Amazon-Computer~\cite{pitfall}, ogbn-arXiv and ogbn-proteins~\cite{ogb}.
 The statistics and evaluation metrics of the datasets are summarized in Table~\ref{tab:datasets}.
 These datasets cover different sizes from thousands of vertices and links to millions of links, and various application domains including citation graphs, e-commerce graphs, and protein graphs.
+More details about the datasets are provided in Appendix A.1.

 The dataset splits are as follows.
 For Cora, CiteSeer, and PubMed, we use the public semi-supervised setting by~\cite{yang2016revisiting}, i.e., 20 nodes per class for training and 500 nodes for validation.
 For two Amazon and two Coauthor datasets, we follow~\cite{pitfall} and randomly split the train/validation/test set in a semi-supervised setting, i.e., 20 nodes per class for training, 30 nodes per class for validation, and the rest for testing.
 For ogbn-arXiv and ogbn-proteins, we follow the official splits of the dataset.